 One of the questions we get most often from our students is “Do you have examples of what to say for the experience section?”

 Any projects that you have led and directed in a professional capacity are good for inclusion.
 PMI is not looking for specific industries or types of project.
 The important thing to remember is to help them understand what you have done and why you meet the requirements.
 Avoid acronyms that won’t be understood outside of your business, and write in ‘project management speak’ rather than using technical terms.
-Align the words you use to the terminology in the PMBOK® Guide – Sixth Edition as far as you can.
+It may also be helpful to align the words you use to the terminology in the PMBOK® Guide as far as you can.

 PLEASE NOTE: Your PMP application must be truthful and represent your personal experience using your own words.
 The examples in this article are shared here from other people’s applications in order to illustrate various aspects of how to fill in the PMP application form online.
 They are not intended for you to copy/paste into your application form!

-In the table below we’ve highlighted some good and bad ways to describe your experience.
-The good ways use PMI vocabulary and link to a process group.
-The bad ways describe the same activity, but not in a way that makes it easy for PMI to validate that you have the required experience to take the exam.
+In the table below we’ve highlighted some good and not-so-good ways to describe your experience.
+The good ways use vocabulary reflected in PMI reference materials.
+The not-so-good ways describe the same activity, but use words that make it harder for PMI to validate you have the required experience to take the exam.